Capm96/Blog/content/blog/etfs.md

 1. We want to put a little bit away at the end of every month, so that we can save for the long-term (first car, first house, retirement, etc.)
 - We do not want to take on too much risk.
-- We do not know much about finance, and we do not want to spend much of our time thinking about this.
+- We do not know much about finance, and we can't spend too much time on this.
 It should be simple.

 The following tries to address what someone with that profile might do, and untangle a tiny amount of the financial mess our world displays, and show that behind these curtains lies something which is not as complicated as we might believe.